 The Fund's wholly owned subsidiary, ABF Trading Limited, became dormant in 2019 following the Council's decision to transfer greetings cards trading to the Fund.

 Royal Patronage

-His Royal Highness The Prince of Wales is a very keen and interested patron.
+His Majesty King Charles III, as previously His Royal Highness The Prince of Wales, has been a very keen and interested patron.
+The Fund thanks him for his continued support.

 Directors